 I was reminded of this by Emily’s post from last week on digital media.
 It’s a great reference post, with useful links and enlightening interview with our tech guy Michael Jones.
 In the spirit of exploring this new frontier, I clicked on the link for the Kirkus review of Popout Peter Rabbit and was stunned by what I saw.
 Children’s “book apps” have been rather academic for me; I’ve seen a few screen shots and trailers without being especially enlightened about their potential.
 Here’s an example of a classic story we all know, melding the original illustrations to electronic technology to create a product that’s charming, beautiful, and original.

 Right away I wonder if this is an overreaction.
 All technology, we’re reminded often enough, is a tradeoff.
 Even widespread literacy had its downside: people who could read lost some of their ability to remember.
 Movies, TV, computers and video games were all supposed to be the death of literacy, and all of those, especially the last two, have cut into reading time by presenting alternatives.
 But they don’t pretend to be reading.
 Even technologies that reqire some degree of literacy, like texting and social networking, don’t masquerade as literacy.
-But book apps present themselves as “books” and offer an “enhanced” experience of reading that may actually detract from real reading.
+But book apps present themselves as “books” and offer an “enhanced” experience of reading that may actually be something else altogether.

 Picture yourself in the big overstuffed armchair with your toddler snuggled at your side, your faithful iPad in your lap.
 The classic Tale of Peter Rabbit shows on the screen, but what’s this?
 Other options to touch and open: more pictures of bunnies?
 Settings?
 Music on or off?
 Mommy reading or the British-accented voice on the app?
 Touch the cover to open the book.
 “Once up a time, there were four little rabbits, and their names were Flopsy, Mopsy, Cottontail . . .”
 Meanwhile, your toddler is touching the little falling leaves to make them pop out on the screen and drift across the text.
 If this is her fifth time through the Peter Rabbit app, she might get bored with leaves and ask to turn the page even before you finish reading it.
 On the other hand, she loves the blackberry page, because if you touch a fallen blackberry it goes splat!
 You may have to wait to see how big a mess she can make before turning the page.
 Back to the story, and naughty Peter is in Mr. McGregor’s garden–oh, what’s this?
 Let’s make the gooseberries roll back and forth on the bottom of the screen!
 What moves or pops on the next page?